I’ve recently handled a complaint regarding the uses of rubber mallets while installing engineered wood flooring.

 “NOTE: Never strike a rubber mallet or hammer directly on the flooring to engage the tongue-and-groove.
 This practice can damage the flooring and/or finish.”

 “CAUTION: Never use a rubber mallet to tap planks, since this can mark or damage the flooring.”

-After being in the wood flooring industry for almost 40 years, I have seen that the practice of using a rubber mallet to engage the tongue-and-groove during the installation of either a gluedown, nail/staple down and even sometimes while floating an engineered wood floor, has been common practice.
+After being in the wood flooring industry for almost 40 years, I have seen that the practice of using a rubber mallet to engage the tongue-and-groove during the installation has been common practice with of a gluedown, nail/staple down, and even sometimes while floating an engineered wood floor.

 With all the different types of finishes and textures the manufacturers are producing today, it’s not a “one mallet for any floor” solution.
 The manufacturers will not warranty an installation if there is damage due to the wood flooring by a rubber mallet.
 You should use a tapping block or whatever their recommended installation procedure are.

 I want to be very clear, if you choose to use a rubber mallet to install engineered wood flooring, you will likely pay the price if there is any damage to the wood or the finish.